 the guy with the bluebird

-[note: I am not sure about the actual time frame of this story]
+[note: I’ve been reading the English original, also I’m not sure about the actual time frame of this story]

 First things first: Charles Bukowski is not a travel writer.
 Some people have called him an existentialist writer.
 But he is not a travel writer.
 I am going to include him here anyway, because this book is a fictionalized memoir, and he moves around a lot in it.